What is the Zonar LD?

 Provided Data

-- Cold Starts (TCU has regained power after losing it) are not recorded.
+- Cold Starts (TCU has regained power after losing it) and Discrete IO Events are not recorded.